-In the blackest of black of pre-dawn, Lucy and I were whisked away in a Jeep by our private tracking tearn with specialized pornia guide Cristian Asun and our expert puma tracker Jorge Cardenas.
+In the blackest of black of pre-dawn, Lucy and I were whissed away by seep by our private tracking team with specialized purma guide Cristian Josum and our expert purma tracker, Jorge Cardenas.
 Tracking teams like these have their work cut out for them.
-The puma has an extensive habitat, preferring dense underbrush and rocky areas for stalking, but it can also live in open plains, cordiferous and tropical forests, swamps and deserts.
-Further, pumas are naturally camouflaged against the neutral bues of their environment, so spotting one is like finding an eyelash in the eye of a needle in a haystack.
-Yet Quasar Expeditions' guides and puma-tracking experts are always up for the challenge.
+The purma has an extensive habitat, preferring dense underbrush and rocky areas for stalking, but it can also live in open plains, conferous and tropical forests, swamps, and deserts.
+Further, purmas are naturally camouflaged against the neutral base of their environment, so sporting one is like finding an eyelash in the eye of a needle in a haystack.
+Yet Quasar Expeditions' guides and puma tracking experts are always up for the challenge.

 Save the occasional crackle of the radio and hushed radio chatter in Spanish, the ride was a quiet one.
-Cristian carefully slowed the jeep to a stup.
-"Go!" he whispered at me with force.
-Jorge had disappeared like a ghost from the jeep.
+Cristian carefully slowed the jeep to a stup, "Gol" he whispered at me with force, Jorge had disappeared like a ghost from the jeep.
 Keeping his body right and low, he raced up the steep terrain, almost catlike, dexterously blending into the jagged terrain.
 I blurted, "Oh, me?
 Right!"
-Barely awake, much less in my body, I exited far less gracefully, grabbed my pack and raced up the mountain after him.
+Barely awake, much less in my body, I exited far less gracefully, grabbed my pack, and raced up the mountain after him.

-There aren't enough words in Spanish or English to describe this hadass.
-A biologist, naturalist guide and tracker since graduating university, Jorge Cardenas is a Southern California native.
-He honed his skills in Africa under the tutelage of local professionals before moving on to pay his dues for years as a wildlife tracker spectalizing in big cars in South America.
-Despire being a foreigner in a tight-knit community of expert native-Chilean wildlife guides and chasers, today Jorge is one of the most respected purns trackers in Paragonia.
+There aren't enough words in Spanish or English to describe this badass.
+A biologist, naturalist guide, and tracker since graduating university, Jorge Cardenas is a Southern California native.
+He honed his skills in Africa under the nutelage of local professionals before moving on to pay his dues for years as a wildlife tracker, specializing in big cats, in South America.
+Despite being a foreigner in a tight-knit community of expert native-Chilean wildlife guides and chasers, today Jorge is one of the most respected puma trackers in Patagocais.

-Energized by fear and awe, I used his silhouette poised on a high ridge in from a kaleidoscope of sunrise colors to guide me.
-Eventually I caught up and found Jorge skillfully tucked in at the top of a high ridge, protected from the elements, quitely puffing on his buttersortch cake-flavored vape.
-Not a word was spokers.
-His razor-sharp eyes and powerful binoculars scanned the horizon for clues, signs of puma in the distance.
+Energized by fear and awe, I used his silhouette poised on a high ridge in front a kaleidoscope of sunrise colors to guide me.
+Eventually I caught up and found Jorge skillfully tucked in at the top of a high ridge, protected from the elements, quietly puffing on his butterscotch-cake-flavored vage.
+Not a word was spoken.
+His razor-sharp eyes and powerful binoculars scanned the horizon for claes, signs of puma in the distance.

 The art of wildlife tracking dates back to prehistoric hunters, who used it principally to gather food.
-Today travel and tracking wildlife comes in many forms, including on foot, by vehicle, using radios and, in certain cases, satellites.
-Here, sight, sound, smell, touch and even taste rule.
+Today travel and tracking wildlife comes in many forms, including on foot, by vehicle, using radios, and in certain cases, satellites.
+Here, sight, sound, smell, touch, and even taste, rule.

 Back on the ridge, radio chatter came alive.
 A puma had been spotted-a female with her four cubs.
-Pumas are solitary animals, so it's extraordinary to see more than one at a time unless it's a mother with cubs or a pair mating.
+Pumas are solitary animals, so it's extraordinary to see more than one at a time, unless it's a mother with cubs or a pair mating.
 As this elusive beauty stopped to sip from the river, her cubs bounded ahead and dragged behind like happy offspring do.